Do you want a condo or an apartment, or both?

-In my early 20’s, I rushed out and purchased a condo because I couldn’t afford a detached residential home.
-I was in such a hurry to purchase, I signed up for an interest-only loan and signed a contract that was at the very top of my spending limit.
+In my early 20s, I rushed out and purchased a condo because I couldn’t afford a detached residential home.
+I was in such a hurry to purchase, so I signed up for an interest-only loan and signed a contract that was at the very top of my spending limit.

-A few years later, the housing market crashed and my condo lost more than 70% of its value.
-Fast forward five years and my interest only loan adjusted and the payments skyrocketed out of reach.
+A few years later, the housing market crashed, and my condo lost more than 70% of its value.
+Fast forward five years, and my interest-only loan was adjusted, and the payments skyrocketed out of reach.
 I was unable to afford my home and foreclosed shortly thereafter.

 Had I decided to rent an apartment for a while and later purchased a property with more cash, I would have been in an entirely different situation.

 If you can’t put at least 20% down on a condo purchase – renting an apartment is the clear winner.

 Let’s assume you’re in a good personal finance situation and have made the decision to buy a condo.
 In the end, you liked the location and the common areas, and the monthly HOA fees are reasonable.
 You held your nose and made a lowball offer, and they accepted.

 You have to pay closing costs and come up with a down payment if you’re financing a mortgage.
 Keep in mind that when you are financing any property, and you plan to live in it, you can pay as little as three percent down with a Federal Housing Administration (FHA) loan or $1,000 down with a VA loan.